amaxpagan/Case-Study-1---Doing-Data-Science-Fall-2023/README.md

 ### Codebook:

 #### Transformations and merging:
-First, any row missing both ABV and IBU were removed since there was not enough data to infer the values.
-Afterwards, the mean IBU values were used to fill in missing values.
+First, any row missing both ABV and IBU was removed since there was not enough data to infer the values.
+Afterward, the mean IBU values were used to fill in missing values.
 The data was merged by combining data sets and relating them through the Brewery_ID and Brew_ID variables.

 #### Environment: